25 Ways to Cope When Someone You Love Leaves You

 6. Make self-care a big part of your life now

-The truth is that once a significant other walks out of your life, it can be challenging to get your life back on track and move on as nothing happened.
-However, when your heart is broken and you don’t have anything else to hang on to, make self-care a huge part of your life.
+The truth is that once a significant other walks out of your life, it can be challenging to get your life back on track and move on as if nothing happened.

 Self-care can be anything, including incorporating better sleep practices into your day, exercising, and even going to your favorite eating spot all by yourself.
+When someone leaves you for no reason, make it a point of duty to show yourself some serious love.

 7. Commit that you wouldn’t turn to addictions to numb the pain